BalintAts/gravity_game/README.md

 ### Gravity Game

-This project is work in progress.

-This is a 2d online videogame, which is being developed in REACT, using HTML5 CANVAS, and plain JAVASCRIPT.
-I will use SpringBoot for the backend.
+# This is an online video game I am currently working on.

 ![alt text](src/demoImages/demoImage.png?raw=true "Title")

-The goal is to move the spaceship to collect the yellow orbs by gravitating to the planets by pressing space.
-This can result in interesting trajectories, and new kind of gameplay.
+The goal is to move the spaceship in real time to collect the yellow orbs by gravitating to the planets by pressing space.
+This can result in interesting trajectories and new kind of gameplay.

+## Main features:
+    - User register/login
+    - Save/Load progress, corresponding to the user
+    - Progress Ladder (displaying other user's progress in order)
+    - Realtime movement, physics

+## Technologies:
+    - React
+    - HTML5 Canvas
+    - plain javascript
+    - SpringBoot for the backend.

+## Libraries:
+    - axios
+    - bootstrap
+    - react bootstrap
+    - react-hook-form
+    - react table